 Who is Lakeside Pride and what do you do?

-Lakeside Pride Music Ensembles is Chicago’s premier family of performance groups for members and friends of the lesbian, gay, bisexual, and transgender (LGBT) community.
-The Lakeside Pride Marching Band was founded in 1997, embodying the vision of the original Chicago-based Great Lakes Freedom Marching Band, which formed in 1979 as one of the first LGBT bands of its kind.
+Lakeside Pride Music Ensembles is Chicago’s premier family of performance groups for members and friends of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community.
+The Lakeside Pride Marching Band was founded in 1997, embodying the vision of the original Chicago-based Great Lakes Freedom Marching Band, which formed in 1979 as one of the first LGBTQ bands of its kind.

-Can I participate if I don’t identify as LGBT?
+Can I participate if I don’t identify as LGBTQ?

-All members and friends of the LGBT community are welcome to perform with us.
+All members and friends of the LGBTQ community are welcome to perform with us.
 About a quarter of our membership are straight, cis-gender allies.

 What’s the time commitment?